scylladb/scylladb/docs/operating-scylla/monitoring/3.4/monitoring-stack.rst

 Prerequisites
 -------------

 * Follow the Installation Guide and install `docker`_ on the Scylla Monitoring Stack Server.
 This server can be the same server that is running a Scylla Manager.
-Alternatively, you can `Deploy Scylla Monitoring Without Docker <../monitor-without-docker>`_ .
+Alternatively, you can :doc:`Deploy Scylla Monitoring Without Docker <monitor-without-docker>` .

 .. _`docker`: https://docs.docker.com/install/